 2).
 Promotes broadband connection through the creation of alternative network connection paths that can be designed to prevent single points of failure on a broadband network.

-123NET is committed to offering high-speed, cost-effective internet access to underserved areas and closing the digital divide.
-123NET has been involved in community projects like Project OVERCOME, in Southwest Detroit, showing the importance of not only providing access to low-income neighborhoods but educating and training residents on how to connect others to the internet.
-Building on these projects, with the opportunity the government created through ARPA, is the perfect time to expand connectivity, and overall generate access to the internet for communities and their residents.
+123NET actively commits to providing high-speed, cost-effective internet access to underserved areas, aiming to bridge the digital divide.
+The company has actively participated in community projects such as Project OVERCOME in Southwest Detroit, emphasizing the significance of not only granting access to low-income neighborhoods but also educating and training residents on connecting others to the internet.
+Building on these initiatives, the government’s opportunity through ARPA presents an ideal time to actively expand connectivity and enhance overall internet access for communities and their residents.